 “Dean Jean,” as Dr. Jean Danielson was affectionately known, devoted her career to teaching and mentoring honors students as they sought challenging opportunities inside and outside the classroom.
 Dr. Danielson was an associate professor of political science and also directed the Honors Program for 14 years, spending countless hours counseling students and working on their behalf.

 The Jean Danielson Memorial Scholarship Fund rewards outstanding honors students in financial need with grants for enrichment opportunities.
 To honor her legacy, every year, the Honors Program invites rising sophomore, junior and senior honors students who share Dr. Danielson’s commitment to living a life of purpose and intellectual vigor to apply for funds for a research or other field experience in the US or abroad.

-Applications are due in the Honors Program Office in early April of 2018, and should include the following information:
+Applications are due in the Honors Program Office on March 16, 2018 by 4pm, and should include the following information:

 1) Statement of Purpose - A statement of purpose of no more than 1000 words describing in detail your plan for research or another field experience in the United States or abroad in the summer of 2018.
 The statement should address:

 a.
 A question or questions you hope to answer

 b.
 Why the question or questions are important to you and to others